logdna/python/README.md

 Default: `None`

 A meta object for additional metadata about the log line that is passed.
-Please ensure values are JSON serializable, values that are not JSON serializable will be removed and the respective key will be added to the sanitizedKeys array for your reference.
+Please ensure values are JSON serializable, values that are not JSON serializable will be removed and the respective keys will be added to the `__errors` string.

 ##### index_meta